lybsoft/bassfx_wasapi/README.md

 1. Set up a dummy playback sound device that didn't output to any sound device.
 Set the dummy playback sound device as the default playback sound device.

-For example, use Voicemeeter but do not run the software or shutdown the voicemeeter engine.
+For example, use Voicemeeter but do not run the software or do shutdown the voicemeeter engine.

 ![example_1](https://lybsoft.github.io/bassfx_wasapi/usage1.PNG)